• Skip to main content

 • ×

-Home » Dessert » Apple Snickerdoodle Cookies Recipe (Appledoodles)
+Home » Dessert » Apple Snickerdoodle Cookies (Appledoodles)

 Jump to Recipe

-Apple Snickerdoodle Cookies (aka Appledoodles) are a fun twist on the classic Snickerdoodles!
-Chewy and flavorful, this is a great way to use up apples in the fall!
+These Apple Snickerdoodle Cookies (aka Appledoodles) are a fun twist on the classic Snickerdoodles, and a great way to use up apples!
+Chewy and delicious, the cinnamon apple flavor combination is the taste of fall in every bite.
+PS – Your house is going to smell amazing!

 stack of apple snickerdoodle cookies with apples in background.